Garo (magazine): Style and themes

-Over the years, Garo went through many artistic phases, including Shirato's leftist samurai dramas, abstract art and surrealism, erotic/grotesque, and punk.
+Over the years, Garo went through many artistic phases, including Shirato's leftist samurai dramas, surreal humour, abstract art and surrealism, erotic-grotesque, and punk.

+The magazine’s early character was defined not by the grotesque, vulgar, or hyperviolent content often associated with later underground manga anthologies, but by a political and artistic seriousness that drew from Marxist thought, modern Japanese history, and experimental narrative and visual techniques.
+Important contributors apart from Shirato were Shigeru Mizuki, Yoshiharu Tsuge and Seiichi Hayashi.
+The early period of the magazine saw manga inspired by "kamishibai paper theatre of the [1940s and 1950s], rental kashihon manga of the late [1950s] and early [1960s], children’s illustrated fiction from the 1930s and [1940s], pre-modern travel literature and Buddhist parables, and Japanese folklore and ghost stories".
+Ryan Holmberg calls this period traditionalist.
 Sharon Kinsella writes that the magazine explored "the realm of dreams, collective memories and social psychology" and that its manga were "characterized by obscure and typically nihilistic vignettes about individuals living on the fringes of modern society."
 She cites Yoshiharu Tsuge's Screw Style as an example.

-The early period of the magazine saw manga inspired by "kamishibai paper theatre of the [1940s and 1950s], rental kashihon manga of the late [1950s] and early [1960s], children’s illustrated fiction from the 1930s and [1940s], pre-modern travel literature and Buddhist parables, and Japanese folklore and ghost stories".
-Ryan Holmberg calls this period traditionalist.

-The magazine was considered too specialist to be clearly identified with one of the four classic manga categorizations shōjo manga, shōnen manga, josei manga and seinen manga.
+The magazine was considered too specialist to be clearly identified with one of the four classic manga categorizations shōjo manga, shōnen manga, josei manga, and seinen manga.

 Legacy

 For much of its existence, Garo was the premiere showcase for "art" manga in Japan.
-It was popular enough during its heyday to inspire several imitators, including COM, founded by manga legend Osamu Tezuka, Comic Baku and Comic Are.
+It was popular enough during its heyday to inspire several imitators, including COM, founded by manga legend Osamu Tezuka, Comic Baku, and Comic Are.
 Because Garo was the artistic center of alternative manga production for decades, alternative manga in Japan are often called Garo-kei (ガロ系), even if they were not published in Garo.
 The term was first used by manga critic Tomofusa Kure in order to describe Garo's influence on the style of mainstream seinen manga published in magazines like Afternoon and Morning in the 1980s and 1990s.

 Garo's influence both within the manga business and in Japanese society as a whole has been considerable.
 Many manga artists who got their start in Garo went on to do much higher-profile work elsewhere, and several films have been produced based on stories that originally ran in Garo.
-Contemporary graphic design in Japan owes much to Garo artists, particularly King Terry, Seiichi Hayashi, and Shigeru Tamura.
+Contemporary graphic design in Japan owes much to Garo artists, particularly King Terry, Seiichi Hayashi, Yoshikazu Ebisu and Shigeru Tamura.
 Retrospectives on the magazine have appeared in mainstream non-manga magazines, and in 1994 the Kawasaki city museum had a special exhibit of work by Garo alumni.